CV

 Undergraduate Researcher | May 2024 – August 2024

-- Developed state-of-the-art strength amplification controllers in C++ for manipulators using virtual spring-mass-damper systems characterized by human-environment compliance.
+- Developed state of the art strength amplification controllers in C++ for manipulators (Haption 6D HF TAO + Kuka Iiwa) in multiple degrees of freedom using “virtual” spring-mass-damper systems characterized by human-environment compliance.

 - Utilized Python to perform system identification on MIMO robot systems to characterize compliance, force transfer, and true end-effector position.